Top-Norch/Lavida-Soap-Company/README.md

-# Lavida-Soap-Company
+# Lavida-Soap-Company Web Application
-Lavida Soap Company is a soap-based web application that manages inventory and orders for natural soaps that nourish your skin .
+A Flask based web application for LaVida Soap Company,showcasing their natural and handmade soap products